Draw a Stickman: Epic 3 (Series) Accessibility Report

 Skill Rating: 8+ year-olds

-Genres: Action, Adventure, Creative, Fighting, Open World, Platform and Puzzle
+Genres: Adventure (Action, Creative, Fighting, Platform and Puzzle)

 Accessibility: 10 features

-We haven’t documented any accessibility features for Difficulty in Draw a Stickman: Epic 3 which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Draw a Stickman: Epic 3 which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.